EqualifyEverything/equalify/CONTRIBUTING.md

 The only limits are your imagination.

-I know limits will be created eventually.
+I know this wild west needs rules eventually.

 For now, let's hack!